All Articles,Digital Marketing, - September 27, 2019

 Next, segment your leads based on where they are in the buyer’s journey.
 For example, for leads that haven’t watched your demo video, retarget them with a demo ad.

-For leads that have watched the demo video, follow-up and retarget them with a free trial ad.
+For leads that have watched the demo video, follow-up and re-target them with a free trial ad.
 The goal here is to be very specific with your segmentations so you can convert leads throughout your marketing funnel.

-On social media, the strategy is the same.
+In Social Media Marketing, the strategy is the same.
 If you have received PPC insights from social media users who haven’t converted, you’ll have to understand the proven social behaviors for these users.

 This is: social media users are constantly scrolling on their feed and may not want to commit to you just yet.